j19sch/j19sch.github.io/posts/2021/20210406-thinking-about-quality-so-what-to-do.md

 .. title: Thinking about quality: so what to do?
 .. slug: thinking-about-quality-so-what-to-do
 .. date: 2021-04-07 13:25:02 UTC+02:00
-.. tags: peer conference, quality, horizon, small steps
+.. tags: peer conference, quality, horizon, small steps, leadership
 .. category: quality
 .. link:
 .. description: